 Moses was the first person to write portions of Scripture while John, the disciple of Jesus, was the last.
-Other famous people who wrote the Bible include: David, Daniel, Peter, Paul, Jonah, Isaiah, Solomon and David.
+Other famous people who wrote the Bible include: Daniel, Peter, Paul, Jonah, Isaiah, Solomon and David.

 Diversity of Bible writers